Welcome to Osaka

 ACCESS in ACADEMICS

 Students typically attend classes for a minimum of 1 hr/day and a maximum of 4 hrs/day.
-On average, classes have between 3 and 10 students.
+On average, classes have between 3 and 10 students, with the exception of the gap student seminar that has all Gap at CET students in one virtual classroom.
 For every hour of class, students are expected to complete a minimum of 1 hour of homework.

 Services available for students with documented need: Low-distraction test environment; extra time on exams; modified deadlines and seating; note-taker; exam reader; audio recordings or captioned videos of lectures; reading and texts as audio files; syllabi/readings/assignments in advance; a computer to take exams; sighted companion; mobility orientation to campus.